For the sequels to this article, follow these links:

 Union vs. Constitution: Farewell to Apostate America, part 4

 President Obama has already appointed two Justices of the U.S. Supreme Court, and he is poised to appoint more.
-A distinct possibility has emerged that judicial dictatorship will impose “same-sex-marriage” on the entire nation, including the more than three-fourths of the States which have outlawed it.
+A distinct possibility has emerged that judicial dictatorship will impose “same-sex-marriage” on the entire nation, including some two-thirds of the States which outlaw it.
 We the people will then have no realistic hope of self-determination except an Article V Convention.
 A Convention of States movement is well worth a try within the parameters of the entire Union.
 Failing that approach, however, we could look to a Convention convened in conjunction with the formation of a downsized but upgraded new model America.

 In 1973 they foisted abortion on the whole body politic, contrary to the laws enacted in all 50 States prior to Roe v.
 Wade.
 If now, under Obama, the Court countermands the great majority of States, and strikes down the definition of marriage dating back to the origins of the human race, then our last best hope may be to subdivide the Union.